entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 ```

 You then have the possibility to save your configuration by writing a name in the box below `Saved Sessions` and then hitting the `Save` button.
-Then, just double click the name you've put and a new terminal will open. (if you don't see any prompt, try pressing enter, if that doesn't work you may have a firmware issue)
+Then, just double click the name you've chosen and a new terminal will open. (if you don't see any prompt, try pressing enter, if that doesn't work you may have a firmware issue)

 The help command is the character `?`:
 ```